 CUBA ADVENTURE TRAVEL: A NEW FRONTIER

-HAVANA: EXPLORING THE CAPITOL
+HAVANA: EXPLORING THE CAPITAL

 The draw of Havana is hard to pin down.
 Is it the colorfully beautiful but dilapidated baroque and neo-classical architecture that’s so interesting in its contradictions?
 The guitars, voices and high energy of the Mambo that permeates the streets with excitement?
-The Hemmingway and Guevara legacies that inspire, entertain and enchant?
-Havana has it all for a curious explorer, and we will kick off our itinerary roaming it’s streets alongside classic cars, sample it’s cuisine in unmarked local haunts, and rest soundly in its historic center.
+The Hemingway and Guevara legacies that inspire, entertain and enchant?
+Havana has it all for a curious explorer, and we will kick off our itinerary roaming its streets alongside classic cars, sampling it’s cuisine in unmarked local haunts, and resting soundly in its historic center.
 One of our highlights in Havana will be the time spent in Havana Vieja, the old city, which is a designated UNESCO World Heritage Site.
 This incredibly resilient city has seen pirates and fires, guerrillas and revolutions, and has endured to offer a glimpse into a complicated but beautiful country.
 Our journey begins and ends in this incredible city, allowing our guests time to soak in its fascinating history.

-Legal travel to Cuba falls under 12 categories, one of which is people-to-people travel.
-As defined by the US Treasury Department, people-to-people travel is “intended to enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people’s independence from Cuban authorities, and that will result in meaningful interaction between the traveler and individuals in Cuba.”
-As travelers under the people-to-people stipulations, we look forward to connecting our guests to the joys of Cuban culture.
+Legal travel to Cuba falls under 12 categories, one of which is People-to-People travel.
+As defined by the US Treasury Department, People-to-People travel is “intended to enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people’s independence from Cuban authorities, and that will result in meaningful interaction between the traveler and individuals in Cuba.”
+As travelers under the People-to-People stipulations, we look forward to connecting our guests to the joys of Cuban culture.

-REVOLUTION & CONSERVATION: KAYAKING THE CARIBBEAN COAST
+REVOLUTION & CONSERVATION: EXPLORING THE CARIBBEAN COAST

-WHY CHOOSE O.A.R.S.
-FOR A CUBAN VACATION?
+WHY CHOOSE OARS FOR A CUBAN VACATION?